 Hello!
 I’m Cara and as a professional photographer, I’ve thought that Photoshop is already pretty smart.
 So what specifically is a smart object in Photoshop?
 Why convert elements in the image to smart objects?

 Let’s dive in to learn about smart objects and how you can use them to improve your Photoshop experience.

 What is a Smart Object in Photoshop

-In Photoshop, a smart object is a layer that contains image data from vector and raster-type images files.
-This includes Photoshop and Illustrator Files.
+In Photoshop, a smart object is a layer that contains image data from vector and raster-type image files.
+This includes Photoshop and Illustrator files.

 The image data is perfectly preserved within the smart object and is not destroyed as you make changes.
 This non-destructive style of editing allows you to make changes like resizing, distorting, skewing, and more without affecting the image quality.

 Plus, you can add non-destructive filters to layers and be able to come back and make adjustments at any time.